Is Your Group a Good Fit for freshbenies? 3 Real-Life Examples

 My favorite thing to do is strategize with brokers to come up with creative methods that either help cement an existing client or win a new account.
 Think about your toughest renewals or a new prospect you’re dealing with right now.
 Look beyond the issues of their medical plan and consider the business issues they face on a daily basis.
 What solutions can you offer?
 Most of us are in this industry to help people and the fewer limits we place on that vision, the more we can make a difference!

 Now it’s your turn!
 What techniques do you use to strategize solutions for your client needs?
 How do you uncover pain points so you’re addressing their biggest issues?
-Comment below or email me at email@example.com.
+Comment below or email us at firstname.lastname@example.org.